Does Early Motherhood have Adverse Consequences for Later Socio-Economic Circumstances and Health? Evidence from Two British Longitudinal Studies

 This paper contributes to the debate about the impact of early motherhood on women's later life health.
 Two British nationally representative longitudinal studies are used to examine associations between early childbearing and mid-life health and investigate whether these are still apparent after allowance for antecedent characteristics of early mothers.
 Both datasets show that early motherhood is a raised risk for a socially disadvantaged adult life.
 Neither physical nor mental health disadvantage were fully accounted for by factors associated with selection into early motherhood or by factors associated with adult socio-economic circumstances, suggesting some potential long term biological effect of early pregnancy.

-Session 71: Adolescent Fertility
+Presented in Session 71: Adolescent Fertility